Rajpratik71/sheepdog-wiki/Sheepfs.md

    2. a loop device file, which you can mount wherever you want to use it as a file system backed up by Sheepdog.
    3. a loop device file for some VM's image, which you want to access(RW) its internal data.
-   4. stroage media for other hypervisor, such as XEN
+   4. storage media for other hypervisor, such as XEN

 This file abstraction integrates well into kernel's pagecache.